alibaba/xquic/docs/API.md

 typedef void (*xqc_save_token_pt)(const unsigned char *token, uint32_t token_len,
     void *conn_user_data);
 ```
 QUIC new token callback, will be triggered on receiving NEW_TOKEN frame.
-Application shall save the data from this callback function to device, and use the token as the parameter of furture connection.
+Application shall save the data from this callback function to device, and use the token as the parameter of future connection.
-The token is used in furture connections for address validation.
+The token is used in future connections for address validation.

 This callback function is strongly adviced for client.